techithapa/it-support-troubleshooting-cases/10-bsod-troubleshooting-guide.md

 * Driver and hardware validation
 * Log analysis using Event Viewer

-This guide provides a **real-world IT support workflow suitable for enterprise environments and GitHub portfolio documentation**.
+This guide provides a **real-world IT support workflow suitable for enterprise environments**.